Kidnapping of Emily Damari: Abduction

-Damari was taken from the safe room of her house on Kibbutz Kfar Aza by Hamas, together with her friends Ziv and Gali Berman.
-Damari was shot in the leg and hand when she was dragged from her home, and lost two fingers in the attack.
-Hamas also shot and killed her dog.
+According to IDF records, the Kfar Aza kibbutz was attacked the morning of 7 October at around 6:42am with paragliders entering the kibbutz first coupled with rockets, before the fence line was breached.
+IDF forces responded to the attack quickly with an IDF tank firing on militants, while stationed just outside the fence line of the kibbutz by 7:25am.
+Damari was taken from the safe room of her house by Hamas, together with her friends, twin brothers Ziv and Gali Berman.
+Damari was shot in the hand and injured by shrapnel in her leg before being dragged from her home, and lost two fingers in the attack.
+Hamas also shot and killed her dog, a golden cockapoo.